Rebuild activity in Christchurch CBD, September 2017

 The layered process of migrant recruitment also generates further vulnerabilities.
 If workers are exploited at the very point of departure - paying huge loans and other fees – the chances that they will keep mum about further exploitation are also increased given their little resources and urgent need to send money home.
 Hence, it is not surprising to hear the narratives of exploitation that reverberate in the news media - workers living in crowded accommodations, pay discrimination and racism at work.

 There is a tension within the Philippines concerning overseas Filipino workers.
 They are often portrayed as ‘heroes’ of the nation because of their contribution to economy.
 But at the same time, their absence has social consequences given their sustained separation from their families.
 From a source-country perspective, labour migration is both a ‘gain’ and a ‘loss’ - workers gain financial benefits from working overseas, but at the same time the emotional costs are also high and often enduring.

 Opposing views about migration have generated political discussions in New Zealand including those that highlight the impact of migration on housing affordability and employment for locals.
 The volatility in the immigration policies reflects the political impact of these ongoing debates.

-As a Filipino director, my goal in creating Obrero is to provide a vehicle for the migrants themselves to speak about their own experiences, using the earthquake rebuild as a backdrop to its narrative.
+As a Filipino director, my goal in creating Obrero is to provide a vehicle for the migrants themselves to speak about their own experiences.
 The research is intended to provide rich accessible data that could lead to policy implementation, while also educating audiences in New Zealand and the Philippines about the bigger context, the experience of migrant workers, and the politics of why and how people migrate.